goodluck-hojae/semantic_query_processor/README.md

   --port 8080
 ```

-For FEVER, use the ColBERT backend:
+For FEVER, use the ColBERT backend.
+Before starting the service, build a
+ColBERT index over the Wikipedia data.
+Then start the ICP service with the
+ColBERT backend:

 ```bash
 cd /home/hojaeson_umass/semantic_query_processor